 Relaxometry is a technique that has been developed to obtain structural and dynamical information on nuclear spin systems.
 In the presence of a paramagnetic metal ion in the compound under investigation, relaxometry may provide information on the coordination of the nuclear spin with respect to the paramagnetic metal and, indirectly, information on the electron spin system.
 In fact, if the water proton exchange rate is fast or of the same order as the NMR timescale, the magnetic properties of the paramagnetic center are carried over from the water in bound position to the bulk.

-CERM/CIRMMP offers unique research capabilities in the field of Solid-state NMR of biomolecules providing state of the art instrumentation and expertise to perform, at the highest level, the most comprehensive array of experiments needed for the structure and dynamic characterization of biological macromolecules and their complexes.
-To attain fundamental atomic level information, all the standard pulse sequences for spectroscopic, structural and dynamical characterization are available.
-We develop 13C direct detection protocols for “protonless” NMR experiments and for in-cell NMR spectroscopy, and tailored pulse sequences for structural determination of paramagnetic systems.
-Solid-state NMR available at CERM/CIRMMP is typically applied for the determination of fibril structures and to obtain atomic-level structural information of biomolecules when they are bound to (or trapped in) solid systems that lack long-range three-dimensional order.
-Detailed structural studies can be accomplished by exploitation of the effect induced by the presence of paramagnetic metal ions.
+Solid-state NMR available at CERM/CIRMMP is typically applied for the determination of fibril structures and to obtain atomic-level structural information of biomolecules when they are bound to or trapped in solid matrices that lack long-range three-dimensional order.
+Detailed structural studies can be accomplished by exploiting the effects induced by the presence of paramagnetic metal ions.
 CERM/CIRMMP has a long tradition in the determination of paramagnetic effects in the solid state to access structural information.